Experica/Experica.github.io/doc/setup.md

 ---

 ## Setup Hardware
-Experica system should be able to run on most of machines.
+**Experica** system should be able to run on most of machines.
 However, we recommend building a custom PC which provides the flexibility for upgrades or addon cards.

 Minimum:
-- CPU: Intel/AMD 4 cores
+- CPU: 4 cores
 - Memory: 16GB
 - Network: 1Gb Ethernet
 - Graphics: 6GB, DirectX 12/Vulkan, Adaptive-Sync
 - Display: 1080p, 120Hz, Adaptive-Sync

-Simple fast digital trigger can be sent through parallel port, but most computers no longer has buildin parallel port, a PCIe parallel port adaptor can be used instead.
+Digital IO can be realized by Parallel Port or USB-GPIO, and most of Multi-Function DAQ device equips both digital and analog IO.

-In order to get precise timing of display refresh, photodiode measuring is needed, but it's more conveniant to convert photodiode analog signal to TTL digital signal.
+In order to get precise timing of display refresh, photodiode measuring is needed, but it's more convenient to convert photodiode analog signal to digital signal.
 Make your own or checkout this [Photodiode Logic Board](https://github.com/Experica/LPC43xx_M4_AnalogToDigital).

 ## Setup Software